tmaybe/dev.socrata.com/docs/datatypes/multiline.md

   <em>Heads up!</em> Contrary to the normal convention of "latitude, longitude" ordering in the <code>coordinates</code> property, GeoJSON orders the coordinates as "longitude, latitude" (X coordinate, Y coordinate), as other GIS coordiate systems are encoded.
 Note that the SoQL <code>within_box</code> and <code>within_circle</code> functions use the more conventional ordering, however.
 </div>

-The following table describes the functions that can be used with {% include dt.html dt="multi_line" %}.
+The following table describes the functions that can be used with {% include dt.html dt="multiline" %}.

-{% include function_listing.html datatype="multi_line" %}
+{% include function_listing.html datatype="multiline" %}